-Muscles/Connective Tissue: About 90% of vampiric muscles are of the fast-twitch variety (compared to 50% for the average human).
+About 90 percent of vampiric muscles are of the fast-twitch variety (compared to 50 percent for the average human).
 This brand of musculature enables short bursts of maximal force, ideal when hunting prey.
 However, unlike typical fast-twitch muscles, vampiric muscles are highly resistant to fatigue, thanks to a drastic increase in myoglobin and mitochondria.
 Ligaments and tendons thicken in response to the workload imposed upon them by the muscles.

-Skeletal System: Osteoblast production causes a vampire's entire skeleton to harden and thicken, both during the coma and after each feeding.
-As a vampire loses its fat and water stores, its spine will curve into a hunchback, a condition known as kyphosis.
+Osteoblast production causes a vampire's entire skeleton to harden and thicken, both during the coma and after each feeding.
+As a vampire loses its fat and water stores, its spine will curve into a hunchback—a condition known as kyphosis.

 Human arterial blood (top) compared|

 Vampire blood is called ichor (pr. ik-er), and appears more brown or black due to an increase in iron and bile levels, allowing it to carry more oxygen and clot faster while slowing the growth of harmful microbes.

 Vampire blood is pumped via the contraction of skeletal muscle rather than the heart, which eventually atrophies from disuse.
 At rest, these contractions are mostly involuntary and take place in the limbs, emanating from the furthest extremities inward, like a wave.
 BPM for each contraction tends to be much lower than the average human heartbeat.